midas-network/covid19-scenario-hub_r19_manuscript/data/README.md

 [COVID-19 Scenario Modeling Hub](https://covid19scenariomodelinghub.org/)
 and auxiliary data

-`model-processed`: contains the "processed" data `data-locations`: contains the location name and ID used in the files
+`data-locations`: contains the location name and ID used in the files `model-metadata`: contains the metadata associated with each model `model-processed`: contains the "processed" data

 ### Calculating Cumulative Samples, Quantiles and Ensembles